undefined-academy/semana-1/github-profiles/MarisolSalazarV-6177/README.md

 - I am from Colombia

-- 👩‍🎓 I am studying Sofwate Analisys and Development in the Seina
+- 👩‍🎓 I am studying Sofwate Analisys and Development in the Sena

 With knowledge in **python and data analysis and management of sql databases**